LammersInsects/Aervi-EE-Transcriptomics/README.md

 See [`1.code/map.reads.md`](1.code/map.reads.md) for the full process of building the index and mapping all reads.

-Note that the file extensions are missing in the output files.
-They are BAM files.
+Note that the file extensions are missing in the output files of the unpaired and unaligned reads.
+They are gzip-compressed SAM files.

 ## Summarizing mapping rates